-Updated 15 May 2014.
-Current offers below on this page.
+Updated 31 October 2014.
+One current offer below on this page.

 A fair amount of incoming searches for this site are on “Martin Skowroneck“, who was a harpsichord maker and my father.